jonesleah/Project-3b-/README.md

 - pandas library for DataFrame use
 - NLTK for natural language processing (NLP) of the email dataset
 - Basic frontend (HTML/CSS/JavaScript)
-- Deploy application on a platform like Heroku
+- Deploy application on Vercel

 ### Visuals: Wireframes Links to an external site. /Sketches of the interface or the menu driven program
-Access the visuals server here http://127.0.0.1:5000
+- Access the visuals server here http://127.0.0.1:5000
+- Access the Vercel deployment here https://project-3b.vercel.app/

 ### Strategy: Preliminary algorithms or data structures you may want to implement
-- Spam Detection; Compare Naive Bayes classifier with Support Vector Machines
+- Compare Naive Bayes classifier with Support Vector Machines
 - Naive Bayes Classifier: A probabilistic classifier based on applying Bayes' theorem with strong (naive) independence assumptions.
 - Support Vector Machine (SVM): A supervised learning algorithm that can classify data by finding